meiliyuri/AI-Study-Planner-Group8/README.md

 - BUG: AI Quality Check is missing the "or equivalent" part of the ECON1111 prerequisite
 - Research: Not every Ai generated plan is compliant, look at ways to improve the success rate without moving more logic to the code
-- Improvement: The Ai Quality Check should probably have a red/yellow/green indicator if the plan is valid, so students know the Quality Score is not saying the plan is invalid
 - Improvement: The plans must be cached to be cost effective, each call is 10-20c.
 Implement caching of base plans in to the DB.
 - Improvement: Consider a two-stage build process which pipelines the first generation in to the Ai Validate Plan, and then re-generates the plan, to achieve a better percentage of valid outcomes.
 This may be part of the Research point above.